 A tropical tiki bar with a speakeasy feel, Trader Sam’s Grog Grotto is tucked away inside Disney’s Polynesian Village Resort at Walt Disney World.
 Serving cocktails and food in a South Seas atmosphere, this popular spot tends to fill up fast, so arrive early if you want to avoid a wait.
 You might even be one of the lucky ones to score a Black Pearl!
 The rare souvenir tiki cup comes with just one out of every 100 Polynesian Pearl cocktails served … but rumor has it that being nice to the giant Polynesian clam known as Shelly can improve your odds.

 Speakeasy fans won’t want to miss a trip to downtown Orlando, which is just 20 minutes from our main tourism districts and boasts more speakeasies than any other local area.
-And in nearby Winter Park, a geek culture-influenced option awaits.
+More options await in nearby Winter Park and beyond.

 New to Orlando’s Ivanhoe Village Main Street district, just north of downtown, The BANDBOX is Orlando’s first spirit-free speakeasy.
 In addition to non-alcoholic craft cocktails, the art deco-inspired tasting lounge and bottle shop serves aperitifs, beer and wine for teetotalers, as well as elixirs, bitters, tonics, leisure sodas, shrubs, CBD sodas and sparking water, and vintage fizzy pop.